nozwock/votm/README.md

 ## 😕 It Doesn't Work
 There are many possibilities on why it may not be working.
 You may not have the runtime requirements mentioned below installed (if you're doing it from source).
 Other than that some known issues you might've encountered could be:
 - Failed to launch `manage`/`vote`?
-It's likely due to incompatibility between the dependencies & python version.
+  - It could be due to incompatibility between the dependencies & python version.

 ## 📥 Download Binaries